wpietri/sucks/README.md

 =====

 A simple command-line python script to drive a robot vacuum.
-Currently known to work with the Ecovacs Deebot N79, M80 Pro, M81, and M88 Pro from both North America and Europe.
+Currently known to work with the Ecovacs Deebot N79, M80 Pro, M81, M88 Pro, and R95 MKII from both North America and Europe.

 Does it work for your model as well?
 Join the discussion on the [sucks-users mailing